 Consumers get a great, high quality product for a reasonable price because fair trade organizations work directly with producers, cutting out the middle-men that often increase prices.

-Producers get a fair price for their labor and are able to support their families.
+Artisans get a fair price for their labor and are able to support their families.

 Communities see positive development, as health, nutrition, and education improve and other resources become more plentiful.